Powered by Wells Fargo

 What’s Next

 An integral part of Health + Housing is its goal to quantify the benefits of linking affordable housing and health-care access for residents.
-While construction continues at H3C and The Pearl, behind the scenes, Gulf Coast Housing Partnership’s capitalization team is working with Medicaid Managed Care Organization and FQHC partners to implement plans and systems that can track and disseminate critical data.
+As H3C and The Pearl come into fruition, Gulf Coast Housing Partnership’s capitalization team is working behind the scenes with Medicaid Managed Care Organization and FQHC partners to implement plans and systems that can track and disseminate critical data.